Usain Bolt to play at Old Trafford in 2018 Soccer Aid charity match

 "My team is going to be unbeatable – and Soccer Aid for Unicef is counting on your support to make a difference to thousands of children around the world.
 Come and join in the fun!”

 Excited to announce that I will be playing in @socceraid for @UNICEF_uk 2018 at Old Trafford on Sunday 10th June.
-Make sure you're ready @robbiewilliams! ⚽️]]>🌍
+Make sure you're ready @robbiewilliams! ⚽️ pic.twitter.com/t2sDB1iLP8